wurstscript/wurstscript.github.io/_doc/tutorials/legacymaps/legacycode.md

 ### vJass and others

-vJass and other precompilers are usually run with an editor extension called JNGP or WEX.
+To prevent any confusion: __Wurst does not support vJass directly!__ and it never will.
+You are required to run JassHelper (or any other preprocessor) yourself and then pass the generated Jass to wurst.
+Either by saving inside an Editor with Jasshelper (JNGP, WEX) or manually including JassHelper into your buildchain.
+Your only other solution is to convert your vJass to Jurst, which will require some manual code adjustments.

-If you use such a tool that automatically injects the modified script into the map, the integration stays the same as with regular Jass.
-Wurst will extract the existing code and just add it's own to it.
+If you use such a tool like JNGP or WEX that automatically injects the modified script into the map, wurst will extract the generated jass code from the map and use it.

-However this prohibits saving in the normal WorldEditor.
+This is the same as with using regular Jass explained above, however it prohibits saving in the vanilla WorldEditor, since it will overwrite the map's script.

 ## Using legacy code within wurst